ralphv/zoran/README.md

               by default 0, can be 1,2 or 3 for more verbose information

       alternateProjectPaths=(array of strings)
-              by default node.profiler only hooks to the files local to your project you can add more paths to include in the monitoring as well
+              by default zoran only hooks to the files local to your project you can add more paths to include in the monitoring as well

       skipAttach=(array of strings)